slugbyte/utils/README.md

   When moveing files into a directory dest must have '/' at the end.
   When moving multiple files last path must be a directory and have a '/' at the end.

+  Move will not partially move src.. paths.
+Everyting must move or nothing will move.

   Clobber Style:
     (default)  error with warning
     -f --force    overwrite the file